Many

 control, and its associated headroom meter.

-The first control
+The

-reflections.
-Some machines provide controls called 'Pattern',
+other early reflections.
+Some machines provide controls called

-venue simulations ('Hall', 'Chamber', 'Jazz Club', and so
+preset venue simulations ('Hall', 'Chamber', 'Jazz Club',

-on).
+and so on).

-After the early
+After

-more than a simple bass and treble equaliser.
+be little more than a simple bass and treble equaliser.

-Finally, having
+Finally,

-skilfully set all of these parameters to create a wonderfully
+having skilfully set all of these parameters to create a wonderfully

 believable artificial acoustic(!), you can usually store your